Digital Transformation Stories: How JetBlue and Marriott Advance Travel Experience

 Additionally, the company has introduced “VRoom Service,” unique, on-demand virtual reality experiences delivered to hotel rooms through the dedicated extension or Marriott’s Mobile Request app.
 The project was created in collaboration with Samsung Electronics America.

-AccorHotels, currently operating in 45 countries, is a French hotel chain, which includes such world-famous hotel brands as Sofitel, Novotel, and Ibis.
-This 50-year-old hospitality company launched its €225 million (over $239 million) digitization initiative back in 2014.
+AccorHotels, now Accor Live Limitless, or just ALL, currently operating in 100 countries, is a French multinational hospitality company, which includes such world-famous hotel brands as Sofitel, Novotel, and Ibis.
+This 60-year-old hospitality company launched its €225 million (over $239 million) digitization initiative back in 2014.

 Following its mobile-first strategy, AccorHotels has introduced a number of mobile products and integrations.
 The company has reinvented its check-in process, offering online self-service through its website or mobile app.
 By eliminating the paperwork and the check-in desk itself, the hotels aim at offering a more personalized, friendlier customer experience.
 So, instead of filling out multiple forms, the guests are greeted by the hotel representatives upon arrival and immediately receive the room key.